Introduction

 1. Law Degree (LL.B)

-Additionally, the university must be recognized by the Bar Council of India.
+The degree must be obtained from a university approved by the Bar Council of India.

 2. Enrollment with State Bar Council (Mandatory)